freewill777/potential-lamp/README.md

 npm i react-native-dotenv

 Take a look at what I had to do in the tsconfig.json and the babel.config.js (in addition to create env.d.tsx).

+I had to add the polyfill in the top part of my project, in the entry (index.ts in the root):

+import "expo-router/entry";
+import "react-native-url-polyfill/auto";